-Methods
+Methods Sample

-Study population: In this cross-sectional study, we included data from 2756 pregnant at Ferizaj Maternity and Child Care Hospital, living in Ferizaj city, Kosovo, which were carried out from January 2014 to October 2019.
-Eligible criteria for all participants of this study were pregnant women who came to the hospital for delivery with gestational age > 20 weeks, and who were 18 years or older until 45 years old.
-While excluding criteria were all pregnant women less than 18 years old, and those with pre-existing chronic hypertension before pregnancy.
-After the refusion or did not complete the interview by medical staff, a total of 2756 eligible women were identified and invited to participate.
-Participants in this survey were informed through verbal communication during the first the hospital.
+In this cross-sectional study included data from 2756 pregnant mothers at Ferizaj Maternity and Child Care Hospital, living in Ferizaj city, Kosovo, all between January 2014 and October 2019.
+Eligible criteria for all participants of this study stipulated being pregnant and presenting to the hospital for delivery at a gestational age ≥ 20 weeks, and being 18-45 years old.
+Excluded from the study were all pregnant women less than 18 years old, and those with pre-existing chronic hypertension before pregnancy.
+All pregnant women under the inclusion criteria were invited to participate.
+Some refused or were unable to complete the interview and a total of 2756 eligible women were identified and participated.
+Participants in this survey were informed through verbal communication during their first admission to the hospital.
 In this survey, no personal data were recorded, and all questionnaires were completed anonymously.
-Additionally, they were informed that participation in the study was voluntary and participants could withdraw at any moment.
+Additionally, participants were informed that participation in the study was voluntary and that they could withdraw from the study at any moment.
 All study procedures were approved by the Human Investigation Committees at the Ferizaj Hospital.
 All methods were applied in accordance with relevant guidelines and regulations.